FOLLOW US

 On top of this, when you apply, you must meet the Texas Real Estate Commission’s honesty, integrity, and trustworthiness qualifications.
 Depending on your background, this step makes obtaining a license trickier, as the requirements are not straightforward.

-Learn More: You can read all the requirements to become a real estate agent in Texas here, and learn more about our prep courses for the Texas Real Estate Exam here
+Learn More: You can read all the requirements to become a real estate agent in Tennessee here, and learn more about our prep course for the Tennessee Real Estate Exam here.

 New York is consistently cited as one of the most challenging states in which to obtain a real estate license.
 However, this doesn’t seem to match its place in the previous table.
 This doesn’t mean that people calling it hard are wrong, so let’s see why this happens.